bretsw/bretsw-website-build/content/author/admin/_index.md

 [*Read my CV*](cv/),
 {{% staticref "files/cv.pdf" %}}download a PDF copy{{% /staticref %}}, or {{% staticref "files/resume.pdf" %}}download a two-page resume version{{% /staticref %}}.

 I am a Ph.D. candidate in [Educational Psychology & Educational Technology](https://education.msu.edu/cepse/epet/) at Michigan State University.
+I will start as a tenure-track Assistant Professor of [Instructional Systems & Learning Technologies](https://education.fsu.edu/instructional-systems-and-learning-technologies) at Florida State University in August 2021.

 I hold a [Master's Degree in Educational Technology](https://education.msu.edu/cepse/maet/) and a [Graduate Certificate in Serious Game Design and Research](https://comartsci.msu.edu/academics/academic-departments/media-information/graduate/serious-game-design-ma-certificate) from Michigan State University, and a bachelor’s degree in mathematics and sociology from Bucknell University.
 I consider my strongest credential to be my ongoing friendship with my very first online friend, who I met in an AOL chatroom in the early 1990s.

 ---